akingdom/example-url-opens-app/README.md

 - How to show a different record in a view.

 - How to pass a URL's information to a sub-view.
-This code is tested as being reliable in its currently use-case but may break if used in unintended ways.
+This code is tested as being reliable in its current use-case but may break if used in unintended ways.
 This is an alternative to using standard SwiftUI .enviroment and .onChange modifiers.

 ## How to use this example app.